 Figure 1. (a) Florida Current transport time-series (thin gray line) derived from voltage differences across the Florida straits using telephone cables.
 Highlighted are the average annual cycle (thick red line) during 1983—2013 and the transient seasonal component (FCt, thick blue line), which is the focus of this study.
-Arrows indicate extreme events when the FCt was smaller than the 5% percentile (cyan arrows) or larger than the 95% percentile (orange arrows). (b) Wavelet spectrum density for the FC transport time-series (gaps in the time-series were filled with white noise). (c) Seasonality displayed by the FC transport during 1983—2013.
+Arrows indicate extreme events when the FCt was smaller than the 5% percentile (cyan arrows) or larger than the 95% percentile (orange arrows). (b) Wavelet spectrum density for the FC transport time-series (gaps in the time-series were filled with white noise).
+The thick white contours represent the peak-based significance levels, computed at 95%.
+The thick black curve indicates the cone of influence. (c) Seasonality displayed by the FC transport during 1983—2013.
 The annual cycle (thick black line) in panel (c) was calculated as daily averages from the daily FC cable dataset from 1983—2013, and then smoothed using a 30-day running mean filter.